 Conclusion/Recommendation for Lodge Short-Handled Skillet

 The Lodge short-handled skillet is a great choice if you're going to be using it in the oven frequently or have limited storage space.
-The short handles make it a little tricky to get leverage on a full pot, so buy only if you have another good reason to go with the short handles.
-Otherwise, go with the standard Lodge skillet.
+The short handles make it a little tricky to get leverage on a full pot, but other than that it's a great pan at a great price.

-Best Deep Cast Iron Skillet: Cuisinart Chicken Fryer
+Best Deep Cast Iron Skillet: Lodge Chicken Fryer

-See Cuisinart Chicken Fryer deep skillet on Amazon
+See Lodge Chicken Fryer deep skillet on Amazon

 Features

-- Deep enough to use as a small Dutch oven
+• Deep enough to use as a Dutch oven

-The Cuisinart Chicken Fryer is a high-sided skillet designed for deep frying, but great for many other tasks as well.
-We were thrilled to include a Cuisinart product because they make good quality, affordable cookware with a lifetime warranty.
+The Lodge Chicken Fryer is a high-sided skillet designed for deep frying, but great for many other uses as well.

-We also love deep sauté pans (like this brilliant clad stainless pan from All-Clad) too.
-They are kitchen workhorses, great for everything from stir fries to braises to soups and stews, and just about everything in between.
-The only drawback of the deep sauté pan is that it's tricky to get a turner in there to flip food, so you probably want a shallower skillet for pan frying steaks, burgers, fish, etc.
+We also love deep sauté pans (like this 6-quart deep sauté pan from All-Clad) too.
+They're great for everything from stir fries to braises to soups and stews.
+The only drawback of the deep sauté pan is that it's tricky to get a turner in there to flip food, so you want to use a shallower skillet for pan frying steaks, burgers, fish, etc.

-Thus, this Cuisinart Chicken Fryer is the meeting of two of our favorite kitchen tools: Cuisinart and the deep sauté pan.
+Thus, this Lodge Chicken Fryer is the meeting of two of our favorite kitchen tools: cast iron and the deep sauté pan.
 It's perfect for deep frying--not too deep, and definitely not too shallow.
-It's a truly multi-purpose pan.
+It's a multi-purpose pan.

-The main drawback of this pan is that it's heavy: more than 14 pounds with the lid, and about 10 pounds without it.
-That's to be expected from cast iron, but yes: it's significant.
+The main drawback of this pan is that it's heavy, but that's to be expected from cast iron.

-The Chicken Fryer's design is great, with a universally loved helper handle (big, roomy, and easy to grip), a curved handle that's easy to grab hold of and use for leverage, and a lid that fits snugly and is easy to remove/replace even when hot from the oven (with a towel, of course).
-The pour spouts work great, although the weight made this a tricky pan to pour from (we didn't try it with anything hot, but waited for the cooking oil to cool to room temperature--probably a wise choice for anyone without extreme upper body strength).
+The chicken fryer's design is great, with a great helper handle (big, roomy, and easy to grip), a curved handle that's easy to grab hold of and use for leverage, and a lid that fits snugly and is easy to remove/replace even when hot from the oven (with a towel or pot holder, of course).

-The pan performed flawlessly in all of our tests, too.
-It seared beautifully, it released food easily, and it made a perfectly golden brown cornbread that popped right out of the pan.
-The black cooking surface made it impossible to notice any staining, which we count as a plus.
+The pan performed well in all of our tests, too.
+It sears beautifully, it releass food well, and it makes a perfectly golden brown cornbread that pops right out of the pan.
+The black cooking surface made it impossible to notice any staining, which we think is a plus.

 As with all inexpensive cast iron, the surface was a little gritty but smoothed out after a number of uses.
 Eggs wanted to stick at first but went away with use.
 After several uses, the surface of the pan is as close to nonstick as anything else we tested.

-Pros and Cons of Cuisinart Chicken Fryer Deep Skillets
+Pros and Cons of Lodge Chicken Fryer Deep Skillets

 Pros